claudiabdm/french-most-common-words-dictionary-generator/README.md

 ## Features

 - **Common Words**: Generates a list of the most common French words used in everyday conversation.
-- **Definitions & Examples**: Each word is accompanied by a definition, pronounciation audio file and example sentences.
+- **Definitions & Examples**: Each word is accompanied by a definition, pronunciation audio file and example sentences.
 - **Easy Integration**: The output can be easily integrated into language learning applications or flashcard tools.

 ## Data Sources